 Suppose in the example of the drunk driver car accident above, the pedestrian did not die.
 He could have then filed a case for negligence against the drunk driver and testified as to the pain and suffering he experienced, aside from the medical costs incurred, which would have been the basis of his damages.
 Since wrongful death does not compensate this pain and suffering experienced by the decedent but only the economic loss suffered by the decedent’s family, New York courts have allowed a related cause of action in cases of wrongful death: conscious pain and suffering.

 Going back to the same example of the drunk driver car accident above, suppose that the pedestrian did not die on impact, but was heard screaming in pain upon impact of the car, was brought to the hospital (where the nearest hospital was an hour away), and only after staying in the hospital for six hours did the pedestrian die.
 In this case, aside from the economic losses of the family, the decedent also experienced pain and suffering prior to death.
-The wrongful accident lawyer in New York, NY would then file two causes of action against the drunk driver: conscious pain and suffering and wrongful death.
+The wrongful accident lawyer in New York City would then file two causes of action against the drunk driver: conscious pain and suffering and wrongful death.
 The conscious pain and suffering action is akin to a personal injury claim.

 Under EPTL § 5-4.1, the period to file a claim for wrongful death is two years from decedent’s death.
 Any claim filed beyond this period will not be entertained by the court.
 A claim for conscious pain and suffering, since it is akin to a personal injury claim, can be filed within 3 years from date of accident.
 However, if the case is against the municipality, town, or district, a notice of claim must be filed within 90 days from the time a personal representative is appointed in the estate.
 In all cases of wrongful death, the case must be filed by the estate’s personal representative, and not just any family member.
 For this reason, an estate must first be opened for the appointment of a representative (executor or administrator) in order to file a wrongful death action or a notice of claim.

 Suppose in the car accident example above, the driver was not drunk.
 Instead, the pedestrian was hit because there was no traffic light nor ample lighting in the area.
 The town knew that there was a need of a traffic light and lighting in the pedestrian crossing because there were twenty previous cases of accidents in the same exact area in the past three (3) months.
 Yet, the town did nothing about it.
-Your wrongful death lawyer in New York, NY would then file a notice of claim with the municipality within 90 days from appointment of the estate’s personal representative.
+Your wrongful death lawyer in New York City would then file a notice of claim with the municipality within 90 days from appointment of the estate’s personal representative.
 The notice of claim must be filed by a court-appointed executor or administrator and not just any family member.
-For this reason, prior to filing the claim with the municipality, the wrongful death lawyer in New York, NY should first file a petition for probate or issuance of letters of administration in order for a personal representative of the estate to be appointed, even for the sole purpose of filing a wrongful death case.
+For this reason, prior to filing the claim with the municipality, the wrongful death lawyer in New York City should first file a petition for probate or issuance of letters of administration in order for a personal representative of the estate to be appointed, even for the sole purpose of filing a wrongful death case.

 Wrongful death and conscious pain and suffering cases are generally negligence and personal injury cases.
 Some lawyers accept these cases on contingency based on the success of the case – which means the lawyer will get a portion of the recovered amount.
 Initial consultations are almost always free.
 For this reason, there should be no barrier in litigating wrongful death claims.